Allan122/allan-s_portfolio/README.md

 ##### Indian Agriculture
 ## Project 7: Indian Agricultural Analysis
-<p>For accessing the project with the dataset in my portfolio, you can refer to or download it from my 🤩<a href="https://github.com/Allan122/Indian-Agriculture-Analysis.git"> "GitHub"</a> 🕵🏻.</p>
+<p>For accessing the project with the dataset in my portfolio, you can refer to or download it from my <a href="https://github.com/Allan122/Indian-Agriculture-Analysis.git"> "GitHub"</a> 🕵🏻.</p>

 The Indian Agricultural Analysis Tableau dashboard provides an in-depth overview of agricultural trends and metrics in India.
 It includes interactive visualizations such as charts and graphs with real time analysis.